Code-Institute-Submissions/exotics_ecosse/README.md

 * Ipad
 * Iphone

-I used the W3C Validator for HTML which through up various errors which were caused by the validator having problems with Django's template code.
+I used the W3C Validator which through up various errors which I believe were caused by the validator having problems with Django's template code.

 ## Deployment